mnajjarian/Practice-It/README.md

 # Practice-It
-Solving Java programming problems that come from the University of Washington's introductory Java courses.
+Solving Java programming challenges from the University of Washington's introductory Java courses.